CocoTheMii/s1blocks/README.md

 * the ability to generate scratchblocks code from a Scratch project
 * generating an image of generated blocks in PNG or SVG format

-This is more of a hobbyist project than an actual tool intended for widespread consumption.
+This is more of a hobbyist project than an actual tool intended for mainstream consumption.
 For everyday purposes, you should use the official [scratchblocks](https://scratchblocks.github.io) plugin instead.

 ## Usage
 To use the plugin, type your scratchblocks code into the text field, then click "Parse" to render the blocks.